 Once opened, a HIPPI connection may be kept open for as long as the two endpoints maintain it.
-Either endpoint may terminate the connection at any time; however, the source network interface is usually the initiator.
+Either endpoint may terminate the connection at any time; however, the source interface is usually the one to do this.

 Packet and Flow Control